 licensed mental health professionals who have basic understanding of IFS

-Price per 90-minute Session
+Price per 60-minute Session:

 This group is for providers who want to come together to practice their IFS skills.
 So much of IFS is actually experiencing and practicing it yourself.
 This group is intended to give you a safe learning environment to do just that.
 This group will have demos, practice opportunities, as well as engaging exercises to help with learning the model.
 At this time, this group does not count towards IFSI Certification Consultation.